Dental Care Services for Pets

 How should I care for my dog’s teeth?

 When it comes to your canine pal, it’s important to be careful about their chew toys.
 Did you know that branches, ribs or other types of bones can actually fracture your dog’s teeth?
 Stick to soft chew toys like rawhide or knuckle bones.
 When it comes to chew toys and food in general, keep an eye out for the “VOHC-approved” seal.
 This means the food is formulated to be a tooth and gum cleansing product according to guidelines set by the Veterinary Oral Council.

 How should I care for my cat’s teeth?

-Cat owners know how cats hate to have someone mess with their mouths.
-Since cleaning at home is nearly impossible for most cat owners, your vet recommends having your cat's teeth professionally cleaned regularly.
-During a cleaning procedure, your cat will be sedated for a short time (typically less than 30 minutes) so the vet can clean and examine all teeth carefully without upsetting your cat.
-Cats are slightly more prone to periodontitis than dogs because cats are strict carnivores with teeth designed to stay healthy by chewing the bones and flesh of rodents, birds and similar prey.
+Whether you are a lifelong cat owner or just recently welcome one into your home, you know how cats hate to have someone mess with their mouths.
+Since cleaning at home is nearly impossible for most cat owners, we recommend that you have your cat’s teeth cleaned by our veterinary team regularly.
+During a cleaning procedure, your cat is placed under general anesthesia so the veterinarian can clean and examine all teeth carefully without upsetting your cat.
+Keep in mind that cats are slightly more prone to periodontitis than dogs because cats are strict carnivores with teeth designed to stay healthy by chewing the bones and flesh of rodents, birds and similar prey.
 Domesticated diets we feed our cats today often promote dental problems in cats.